HomeBlogOpenShift vs Kubernetes: Key Differences for Enterprise Container Management

 How to Decide: Which One Fits Your Enterprise?

-While choosing between Kubernetes and OpenShift, it is important to consider several factors.
+When evaluating Kubernetes or OpenShift, focus on your organization’s budget, security requirements, team expertise, and operational priorities rather than seeking a universal answer.
+Also, while choosing between Kubernetes and OpenShift, it is important to consider several factors.
 From our experience, focus on the following:

 • Budget.
 Kubernetes might be a more cost-efficient option than OpenShift, at least due to lower upfront costs.